The multitool is one of the most important things you should have in your saddlebag. But yet, you’d be surprised many cyclists don’t carry them.

 If you’re in need of a basic tool that gets the job done, then this fits the bill.
 But, if you need Torx bits, look elsewhere.

-Instead of the usual pocketknife setup that many multi tools tend to employ, the Pro Bike Tool 8-in-1 aligns its tools along a thin and stylish stainless steel band.
+Instead of the usual Swiss army knife setup that many multitools tend to employ, the Pro Bike Tool aligns its tools along with a thin and stylish stainless steel band.

-Fabric made a huge splash in the cycling world when it introduced cageless water bottles holders a few years back.
+Fabric made a huge splash in the cycling world when it introduced cageless water bottle holders a few years back.

 They followed that up with a line of saddles that took an entirely different approach to ergonomics and bike fit.

 Clearly, Fabric thinks they do it better, and it’s hard to disagree.
-Their 8-in-1 multi-tool takes the compact design of the classic Park Tool I-Beam and makes it more angular, denser, and sturdier.
+Their multitool takes the compact design of the classic Park Tool I-Beam and makes it more angular, denser, and sturdier.

-The CNC machined steel tools have 360 degree range of movement to get into hard to reach places, and at 84 grams, you’ll hardly notice it in your saddle bag.
+The CNC machined steel tools have a 360º range of movement to get into hard to reach places, and at 84g, you’ll hardly notice it in your saddle bag.

-If you’re going off to the trails or are planning on a big day out with very little support, you’re going to need the Crank Brothers M19 multi-tool
+If you’re going off to the trails or are planning on a big day out with very little support, you’re going to need the Crank Brothers M19.

-It comes with 19 different functions including hex and open wrenches, three different screwdrivers, spoke wrenches, two Torx drivers, and a chain tool, this is the tool you need.
+It comes with 19 different functions, including hex and open wrenches, three different screwdrivers, spoke wrenches, T25 and T30 Torx drivers, and a chain tool.

-This is probably the multi-tool that bail you one in most situations except the very complicated ones.
+This is probably the one that bails you one in most situations except the very complicated ones.

 The Vibrelli V19 is clearly meant to compete with the Crank Brothers M19 and features a nearly identical toolset and build.

-If you’re trying to decide between this and the Crank Brothers M19, the perks of the Vibrelli include lower pricing and an included puncture kit/carry case combination.
+If you’re trying to decide between this and the Crank Brothers M19, the perks of the Vibrelli include lower pricing and an included puncture repair kit.